-In addition to the approved treatments for XLH and MPS VII, the Company has four ongoing clinical development programs.
-Crysvita is being studied for the treatment of tumor induced osteomalacia (TIO), a rare disease that impairs bone mineralization.
-UX007 is being studied in patients severely affected by long-chain fatty acid oxidation disorders (LC-FAOD), a genetic disorder in which the body is unable to convert long chain fatty acids into energy.
-The Company has two gene therapy pipeline candidates: DTX301 is an adeno-associated virus 8 (AAV8) gene therapy product candidate in development for the treatment of patients with ornithine transcarbamylase (OTC) deficiency, the most common urea cycle disorder; and DTX401 is an AAV8 gene therapy product candidate for the treatment of patients with glycogen storage disease type Ia (GSDIa).
+In addition to the approved treatments, the Company has two ongoing clinical development programs.
+DTX301 is an adeno-associated virus 8 (AAV8) gene therapy product candidate in development for the treatment of patients with ornithine transcarbamylase (OTC) deficiency, the most common urea cycle disorder; and DTX401 is an AAV8 gene therapy product candidate for the treatment of patients with glycogen storage disease type Ia (GSDIa).
 The Company operates as one reportable segment.

 The Company has sustained operating losses and expects such annual losses to continue over the next several years.
 The Company's ultimate success depends on the outcome of its research and development and commercialization activities, for which it expects to incur additional losses in the future.
-Management recognizes that we will likely need to raise additional capital to fully implement its business plans.
-Through March 31, 2020, the Company has relied primarily on the proceeds from equity offerings and its sale of future royalties to finance its operations.
+Management recognizes that the Company will likely need to raise additional capital to fully implement its business plans.
+Through September 30, 2020, the Company has relied primarily on the proceeds from equity offerings and its sale of future royalties to finance its operations.